FHIR/ig-guidance/input/pagecontent/best-practice.md

 The guidance here is not static.
 New recommendations will be added and existing recommendations will be reworded, clarified or even removed based on feedback from the community.
 At some point, we may even seek formal review of the content listed here.

+### Pages and organization

+* Each IG should display non-normative content (background, use-cases, downloads, etc.) from normative material (content that sets conformance criteria for compliant implementations).
+* In addition to the standard index, toc and artifacts pages, most IGs should have a 'background' page, a 'downloads' page and one or more pages that define the normative content

 ### Writing and narrative

 * Your best technical person may not be your best technical writer.
 Try to have documentation written by people who know how to write and communicate,